-Based on his specific experience, qualifications, attributes and skills, the Board and the Nominating and Corporate Governance Committee believe that Mr. Facchina is well qualified to serve as a director of the Company.
-Specifically, when evaluating Mr. Facchina's qualifications, the Board and the Nominating and Corporate Governance Committee determined that his over 30 years of business experience in investment banking, investment management and as a senior corporate executive, the Board and the Nominating and Corporate Governance Committee determined that this experience combined with his acumen and skills are valuable assets helping guide the Company with its financial strategy.
+Based on his specific experience, qualifications, attributes and skills, the Board and the Nominating and Corporate Governance Committee have determined that Mr. Maudlin is well qualified to serve as a director of the Company.
+Specifically, when evaluating Mr. Maudlin's combination of extensive financial experience, qualifications, attributes and skills, the Board and the Nominating and Corporate Governance Committee considered his experience as a board member over the last 15 years of a number of public and private companies and his 20 plus years as the managing partner of a venture capital firm as qualifications that play a significant role in the Board's oversight and in guiding the Company on its business strategy, public company reporting requirements, and financial responsibilities.
 In addition, his current status as an "independent director" under the NASDAQ rules played an important role in such determination.
-Mr. Facchina also qualifies as an "audit committee financial expert" under SEC guidelines.
+Mr. Maudlin also qualifies as an "audit committee financial expert" under SEC guidelines.